newmythmedia/bay/README.md

 	$bay = new Myth\Bay\Bay( new Myth\Bay\CI3Finder() );

 Once loaded, this class will be used to locate a class when any other autoloading fails to locate it.

+## Caching Results

+Bays support caching the rendered output so that you never have to hit the original class (or even autoload it) for better performance in many cases.
+You tell it you want it to be cached by providing a little bit of extra information in the `display()` call.

+The third (optional) parameter to the `display` method is the name the cache should be stored as.
+If this is not provided, one will be built for you based on the class name, the method name, and an md5 hash of the params array.
+The fourth parameter is the number of **minutes** the cache should be stored for.

+	$bay->display("\Blog\Posts::recentPosts", "limit=5 offset=0", 'some-cache-key', 15);

+This example would cache the results under the key `some-cache-key` and store it for 15 minutes.
+After the 15 minutes is up, the cache would be built again, automatically.
+The default TTL time is 0 minutes.
+Be sure to check this behavior with your cach engine of choice.

+### Providing A Cache Engine
+In order for Bays to work in a framework-agnostic manner, we require a framework-integration library for the cache, much like what is used for the custom class loader, above.
+These classes must extend `Myth\Bay\CacheInterface` and must implement two methods: `get($key)` and `set($key, $content, $ttl)`.
+A CodeIgniter 3 integration has been provided.

+This integration class must be provided during class construction as the second parameter.

+	$bay = new Myth\Bay\Bay( null, new Myth\Bay\CI3Cache() );